nodeca/pica/README.md

   .then(result => pica.toBlob(result, 'image/jpeg', 90))
   .then(blob => console.log('resized to canvas & created blob!'));
 ```

+__Important!__ Latest browsers support resize via [createImageBitmap](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/createImageBitmap)
+You can try this feature by enabling chrome://flags/#enable-experimental-canvas-features
+in Chrome AND enabling 'cib' in pica options.
+But, as you can see on demo page,
+result is still pixelated.
+So:

+- `createImageBitmap()` is used for non-blocking image decode (when available)
+- It's resize feature is blocked by default pica config.
+Enable it only on your
+  own risk.

 ### .resize(from, to, options) -> Promise